sparkflows/sparkflows-docs/docs/aws/admin-guide/mwaa/index.rst

 ======

-Fire Insights integrates with MWAA to enable the user to create Pipeline connection and submit the jobs/pipeline on it.
+Sparkflows integrates with MWAA to enable the user to create Pipeline connection and submit the jobs/pipeline on it.

 .. panels::
     :container: container-lg pb-3